Discover agile release planning best practices to align teams, manage dependencies, and reliably deliver value.

 Common Agile Release Planning Mistakes to Avoid

-Even the most seasoned teams have battle scars to prove they’ve made a few of these mistakes.
-Learning from their experience is a shortcut to making your agile release planning process more effective from the start.
-Sidestepping these common pitfalls isn’t about rigid compliance; it’s about the right mindset.
+Even the most seasoned teams have the battle scars to prove they've made a few of these mistakes.
+Learning from their experience is a shortcut to making your agile release planning process more effective right from the start.
+Sidestepping these common pitfalls is less about following a rigid process and more about fostering the right mindset.

 Treating the Plan as a Rigid Contract